-Want lots of animal pollinators including bees?
+Want lots of pollinators including bees?
 The secret is to grow a diverse selection of suitable plants.

 Male & Female Plants and Flowers